bagisto/user-guide/docs/2.0/category/README.md

 - **Automotive:** Covers car parts, accessories, and tools.

 These categories make it easier for shoppers to find and explore products of interest efficiently on e-commerce platforms.

+### Root Category

+Bagisto comes with a default root category i.e. Root, but you can also create your root category.
+Root Category is not visible on the front end because it acts as a container to contain the categories to be displayed on the website.

+### Sub Category

+In e-commerce, a subcategory is a more specific classification or subset within a broader category.
+It is a way of further organizing and structuring products on an online store to help users navigate and find what they are looking for more easily.
+Subcategories are nested within larger or parent categories, creating a hierarchical structure.

+For example, if "Electronics" is a main category, you might have subcategories such as "Smartphones," "Laptops," and "Audio Devices" underneath it.
+Each of these subcategories may then have additional subcategories.
+This hierarchical organization helps shoppers drill down into specific product types and makes the browsing and shopping experience more intuitive.

+In summary, subcategories in e-commerce provide a way to organize and present products in a structured manner, facilitating smoother navigation for online shoppers.